Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Introduction

 \end{itemize}

-The remainder of this study is organized as follows: \sref{review} surveys related work in detail and concludes our research motivation. \sref{Problem Formulation} formulates the urban cable routing problem and describes benchmark construction. \sref{model} presents the proposed MVNS and L-MVNS methods. \sref{results} reports computational experiments on effectiveness, operator roles, and sensitivity. \sref{conclusion} concludes this study and outlines future research directions.
+The remainder of this study is organized as follows: \sref{review} surveys related work in detail and concludes our research motivation. \sref{Problem Formulation} formulates the urban cable routing problem. \sref{model} presents the proposed L-VNS method. \sref{sec:settings} illustrates the experimental settings. \sref{results} reports computational experiments on comparison, ablation, and sensitivity.Section~\ref{discussions} presents several high-level discussions of the proposed method and its limitations. \sref{conclusion} concludes this study and outlines future research directions.